Rail profile: North America

 The American Society of Civil Engineers (or ASCE) specified rail profiles in 1893 for 5 lb/yd increments from 40 to 100 lb/yd.
 Height of rail equaled width of foot for each ASCE tee-rail weight; and the profiles specified fixed proportion of weight in head, web and foot of 42%, 21% and 37%, respectively.
 ASCE 90 lb/yd profile was adequate; but heavier weights were less satisfactory.
 In 1909, the American Railway Association (or ARA) specified standard profiles for 10 lb/yd increments from 60 to 100 lb/yd.
 The American Railway Engineering Association (or AREA) specified standard profiles for 100 lb/yd, 110 lb/yd and 120 lb/yd rails in 1919, for 130 lb/yd and 140 lb/yd rails in 1920, and for 150 lb/yd rails in 1924.
 The trend was to increase rail height/foot-width ratio and strengthen the web.
 Disadvantages of the narrower foot were overcome through use of tie plates.
 AREA recommendations reduced the relative weight of rail head down to 36%, while alternative profiles reduced head weight to 33% in heavier weight rails.
 Attention was also focused on improved fillet radii to reduce stress concentration at the web junction with the head.
 AREA recommended the ARA 90 lb/yd profile.
 Old ASCE rails of lighter weight remained in use, and satisfied the limited demand for light rail for a few decades.
 AREA merged into the American Railway Engineering and Maintenance-of-Way Association in 1997.

 By the mid-20th century, most rail production was medium heavy (112 to 119 lb/yd) and heavy (127 to 140 lb/yd).
 Sizes under 100 lb/yd rail are usually for lighter duty freight, low use trackage, or light rail.
-Track using 100 to 120 lb/yd rail is for lower speed freight branch lines or rapid transit; for example, most of the New York City Subway system track is constructed with 100 lb/yd rail.
+Track using 100 to 120 lb/yd rail is for lower speed freight branch lines or rapid transit.
 Main line track is usually built with 130 lb/yd rail or heavier.
 Some common North American rail sizes include: